Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 ### Depression Cut in Half

 At the start, 65% of participants had depression.
 One in five had thought about suicide.
-These were not just sad people—they were people who had lost hope.
+These were not just sad people; they were people who had lost hope.

 By 24 months, only 31% had depression.
 Suicidal thoughts dropped from 22% to 10%.
 The median depression score fell from 6.0 to 3.0 (p<0.001).